amekusa/cs-parser/README.md

 ## Write Your Own Parser
-CS Parser gives you the power to easily write a parser for your code or data in any language or any format.
+CS Parser is a tiny JS framework that gives you the power to easily write a parser for code in any language or data in any format.
 It also can help you to develop your own languages or data formats.

-The mechanics of CS Parser is pretty simple and straightforward.
+Since the mechanics of CS Parser is pretty simple and straightforward, its APIs are very easy to learn and use.
-If you have a basic knowledge of JavaScript, you can write a clean and readable parser for your specific needs even in like 120 lines or less with the help of the APIs that CS Parser provides, which are very easy to use.
+With the help of them, and if you have a basic knowledge of JavaScript, you can write a clean and readable parser for your specific needs without extensive coding.

 ## Getting Started